List of cricket grounds in India

 This is a list of cricket grounds in India that have been used for first-class, List A and Twenty20 cricket games.
 India has 49 international cricket venues, the most in any country - 26 more than the next most: England with 23.

-List

 Grounds listed in bold have hosted at least one international cricket match.

 For grounds listed in italics, the name and exact location used for is unknown.

 For grounds that share the same name, the city the ground is in is listed in brackets to avoid confusion.